Nissan Violet: 710 series (1973–1977)

 In the United States and Canada, the car was sold simply as the "Datsun 710".
 Two- or four-door sedans, a two-door coupé, and a five-door station wagon were available.
-Introduced for the 1974 model year, the 710 switched from the original 1770 cc, 90 hp engine to the 2-liter L20B engine also used in the 610.
+Introduced for the 1974 model year, the 710 switched from the original 1770 cc, 90 hp engine to the 2-litre L20B engine also used in the 610.
 The 1975s produce 97 or 94 hp (SAE Net) in 49-state and Canadian trim versus California-spec cars.
-The federal/Canadian version took leaded fuel and depended on an EGR system for pollution control, while the California cars have a catalytic converter and require unleaded gasoline.
+The federal/Canadian version took leaded fuel and depended on an EGR system for pollution control, while the California cars have a catalytic converter and require unleaded petrol.
 Gross horsepower ratings are 110 and 107 respectively.
-Aside from the new engine, the 710 saw some additional modifications for 1975: the steering was adjusted to decrease driver effort, while noise levels were reduced, and gear ratios were adjusted to boost gas mileage.
+Aside from the new engine, the 710 saw some additional modifications for 1975: the steering was adjusted to decrease driver effort, while noise levels were reduced, and gear ratios were adjusted to boost petrol mileage.
 Externally, the bumper overriders received a slight chrome molding in the middle.

-Mysteriously, while wagons usually have a smaller gas tank of 11.9 usgal rather than 13.2 usgal, the California-market 710 wagon has the same size gas tank as the sedans and hardtops.
+Mysteriously, while wagons usually have a smaller petrol tank of 11.9 usgal rather than 13.2 usgal, the California-market 710 wagon has the same size petrol tank as the sedans and hardtops.